julienfdev/rp2040-bsec/README.md

 ### First Steps

 1. **Setup I2C**: Make sure your RP2040 board is connected to the BME68x sensor via I2C.
 The library currently supports I2C communication exclusively.
+Please use the provided I2CInterface class.
 NB: If you're using an RTOS, you can provide your own non-blocking delay function in the BSec constructor.
 2. **Initialization**: Initialize the BSEC library in your code by creating an instance of the `Bsec` class and configuring the sensor and sampling parameters. (see original .ino files for now, examples to be added to the project)
 3. **Subscription Configuration**: Configure which data outputs you need and their sample rates through the `updateSubscription` method.
 It must be correlated with the config file you use.
 4. **Running the Library**: Call the `run` method to obtain sensor data whenever available.